argus-authz/argus-documentation/source/pep/pips/glite_xacml_profile_pip.rst

    -  **multiple values allowed:** yes
-   -  **description:** This is the Subject DN of the root CA and all subordinate CAs that signed within the end-entity certificate chain.
+   -  **description:** This is the Subject DN of the root CA and all subordinate CAs that signed within the end-entity certificate chain, included the Subject Identifier DN.
 It is in RFC2253 format.

 If VOMS support is enabled and a VOMS certificate is included within a user's proxy certificate, the following attributes will be populated